*NOTE TO CAREGIVERS*

-**All listed resources are free unless otherwise noted.**
+All listed resources were free at the time of posting unless otherwise noted.

 If you have free or low-cost virtual activities you’d like to see added,

 - African Folktales: Traditional Bedtime Stories for the Modern Kid – podcast with delightful tellings of “diverse story traditions originating in Africa, originally passed down through generations by word of mouth.”

 - Cuenta Cuentos de Salvat – historias y canciones divertidas en español.

 - The Fable Cottage – Fairy tales told in listener’s choice of English, French, German, Italian or Spanish, by a native speaking reader.

 - Jbrary – These librarians are my go to for new (and old) songs and rhymes.

 - Julie’s Library – Julie Andrews and Emma Walton Hamilton share stories on this weekly podcast.

 - The Ladybird Fancypants Show – recorded episodes are available on fb.
 Find more out-of-school resources on LadyBirdFancyPants’ website!

 - Seriously, Read A Book – John Jimerson (actor-friend in Raleigh, NC) reads picture and chapter books.